dislersd/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

+***

 1. Describe the biggest difference between `.forEach` & `.map`.

+- .forEach will apply a function once to each element in an array and does not return anything.
+It mutates the original array.
+- .map also calls a function on each array element but then returns a NEW array.

+***

 2. What is the difference between a function and a method?